AbedalelahHyari/flutter_challenge/README.md

 ## 🧐 About <a name = "about"></a>

-This project was build to explain the sorting algorithms types and contain a Authentication and email verification process by using firebase service.
+This project was build to explain the sorting algorithms types and contain a Authentication and email verification process using firebase service.

 ## 🏁 Getting Started <a name = "getting_started"></a>